gmiller123456/vsop87-multilang/README.md

 ### Current Stauts
-Versions for C#, C, C++, Java, Visual Basic.Net, JavaScript, Perl, Python, and VB.Net have been created.
+Versions for C#, C, C++, Java, JavaScript, Perl, Python, and VB.Net have been created.
 These have passed all test cases provided by the
 VSOP87 authors, a validation program is also included for each language.
 They should be ready for use.

 Still to come: more languages, documentation, and examples.